This post may contain affiliate links. For more information, read my disclosure policy.

 • Sweetened Condensed Milk is the magic that makes these cookies hold together without egg whites and sugar.
 You just have to stir the sweetened condensed milk with the coconut in a large bowl (along with some vanilla extract and salt) and you have your cookie dough.

-• Bake these on a lined baking sheet with parchment paper or silicone baking mats so they don’t stick.
+• Bake these on a lined baking sheet with parchment paper or silicone baking mats – this is a MUST.
+Otherwise the sugar in the milk will essentially glue the cookies to the bare pan.

 Close-up of macaroon cookies dipped in white and dark chocolate on a cooling rack.
 The golden-brown, shredded coconut tops contrast with the smooth, glossy chocolate bases.
 A blurred background adds depth to the image.

-• The mixture is easy to stir and scoop.
-I like to make large 2-tablespoon size macaroons but you can make them smaller as well.
+• I like to make large 2-tablespoon size macaroons but you can make them smaller as well (or larger, or make them into a macaroon pie crust).

 • You can make Gluten-Free Macaroons by swapping 1:1 Gluten Free AP flour (i.e. Bob’s Red Mill).